Sybrand/digital-panda/README.md

 install pyOpenSSL - easy_install pyOpenSSL-0.11-py2.7-win32.egg

-### Fonts
+## Fonts

-Original artwork used Bauhaus Medium and light, ttd-radisnoir and fonts-confortaa are free on ubuntu though.
+Original artwork used Bauhaus Medium and light; There are free alternatives that are close, but not the same - ttd-radisnoir and fonts-confortaa are free on ubuntu.

+## Design Decisions

+### The "Trash" Container
+We could have a Trash folder in every containter, I've opted for one Trash container.
+Seems like a better idea, than having tons of Trash folders all over the place.